cognitive-catalyst/watson-beat/README.md

 the terminal.
 To run it, there are a few things you need set up on your local computer first, like python 🐍!, and a basic familiarity with `git`.

-Set you machine up for dev - if you are a first timer!
+Set your machine up for dev - if you are a first timer!
 ------------------------------------------------------
 [Here are some directions to get your machine set up to run code](./initial_setup.md), or just google it!
 You will also need to copy this code repository to your computer.